Dave Ramsey: Pay Off Your Mortgage Early or Not

 Swing Factors — It could go either way…

 - Mortgage type — There are many types of mortgage.
 That, and the prepayment clause, could play a major role in you prepaying versus investing decision.

 - Mortgage maturity — The age of your mortgage determines how much interest savings you will realize.
-Prepaying newer mortgage is more beneficial than prepaying mortgage that only has a few years left.
+Prepaying a newer mortgage is more beneficial than prepaying a mortgage that only has a few years left.

 - Mortgage Interest Rate — Obviously, it’s better to prepay (or refinance) a mortgage with high interest rate.
 Since the long-term return on investment for the stock market is about 8-10%, it’s most likely better to prepay if your mortgage interest rate is higher than about 6%.
 On the other hand, if your mortgage interest is lower, it’s probably better to invest.

 - Investing skill — The premise of this argument depends on your investing skill.
 If you can’t, and unwilling to hire someone to help, the point is moot and you’re better of prepaying.

 - Financial Stability — As mentioned earlier under liquidity, if your financial situation is unstable, it’s probably better to invest and stay liquid.
 This gives you some cushion against financial emergencies or losses.

 Is it better to pay a house off or not?

 To sum it up, there are many factors that affect your decision to prepay your mortgage or invest your money.
 In order to find the right answers, all of these factors must be considered carefully.

 Personally, my mortgages have low interest rates (3.75% and 4.25%), I am in a high tax bracket, and I have long investment horizon; so here is what I do: